Skip to Content

 Call or Text for a Free Consultation 309-673-0069

-Peoria Dog Bite & Animal Attack Lawyer Near You
+Peoria Dog Bite Lawyer After a Serious Animal Attack

-If a dog attacked you while you were acting peacefully and were lawfully where you had a right to be, Illinois law may allow you to seek compensation for medical bills, time off work, scarring, and the impact on your daily life.
+If a dog attacked you while you were acting peacefully and lawfully present, Illinois law allows you to seek compensation for medical bills, lost wages, scarring, and the impact on your daily life.
 Parker & Parker can investigate quickly, identify insurance coverage, and handle the legal work while you focus on healing.

 Dog attacks are shocking because they feel so unpredictable.
 Many victims say the same thing: “The dog seemed fine, until it wasn’t.”
 In seconds, a routine walk, a visit to someone’s home, or a delivery stop turns into bleeding wounds, stitches, infection risk, and fear that lingers long after the bandages come off.

-Parker & Parker Attorneys at Law is a Peoria-based firm that represents people in serious injury cases, including dog bites and other animal attacks.
-We help clients across central Illinois understand their rights, preserve evidence, and pursue compensation through the insurance policies that usually apply in these cases (homeowners, renters, umbrella, and sometimes commercial or property-management coverage).
+Robert Parker leads Parker & Parker Attorneys at Law, a Peoria personal-injury practice founded by his father, Drew Parker, who is now retired.
+Robert Parker personally handles every case the firm accepts.
+We represent people in serious injury cases, including dog bites and other animal attacks, across central Illinois.
+We help clients understand their rights, preserve evidence, and pursue compensation through the insurance policies that usually apply in these cases—homeowners, renters, umbrella, and sometimes commercial or property-management coverage.

 If you were hurt in another type of preventable incident, you may also want to review our personal injury hub and related practice pages like premises liability (unsafe property injuries), car accident claims, truck accident claims, medical malpractice, and wrongful death (when a preventable event is fatal).